mcmcjs/mcmcjs/README.md

 Command-line tools for Bayesian modelling, MCMC inference, and post-inference diagnostics across probabilistic programming languages.

-MCMC.js is a thin TypeScript orchestrator over the Julia PPL ecosystem (Turing.jl and JuliaBUGS) and Stan via a local CmdStan.
+MCMC.js runs your model, checks whether the sampler converged, and shows you the result.
-It bootstraps the toolchain for you, runs inference as a subprocess, and turns the result into convergence diagnostics and plots, behind one consistent command-line surface designed for both humans and AI agents: structured `--json` output and clear exit codes everywhere.
+It works with Turing.jl, JuliaBUGS, and Stan, and it can install the toolchain for you.

 > Early alpha: under active development.
 APIs and the CLI surface are not yet stable.